Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Commuter Transportation

-Residents of the mile high city prefer to drive alone.
-According to DataUSA, 74.9 percent of drivers commute alone, followed by 8.56 percent that work at home, and 8.55 percent carpool.
+Residents of the mile-high city prefer to drive alone.
+According to DataUSA, 74.9 percent of drivers commute alone, followed by 8.56 percent who work at home and 8.55 percent who carpool.

 Traffic Congestion in Colorado